corrode/corrode.github.io/content/blog/simple/index.md

 Application code should be straightforward.

 Library code can be a slightly different story.
-It can get get complicated if it ends up being an important building block for other code.
+It can get complicated if it ends up being an important building block for other code.
-For example, in hot code paths, avoiding allocations might make sense at which point you might have to deal with [lifetimes](/blog/lifetimes).
+For example, in hot code paths, avoiding allocations might make sense, at which point you might have to deal with [lifetimes](/blog/lifetimes).
 This uncertainty about how code might get used by others can lead to overabstraction.
 Try to make the common case straightforward.
 The correct path should be the obvious path users take.